anagha-google/apache-hudi-gcp-lab/README.md

-# Apache Hudi support on Google Cloud Platform
+# Demystifying Apache Hudi support on Google Cloud Platform

 ## About the lab